evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 ## Miracles of programming

 Now isn't it amazing?
 I find it truly remarkable each time I run the app for the first time after doing test-driven development.
-The app grew naturally as if it was a by-product of our tests process.
-From my experience the apps tend to be very stable and robust when they are built this way.
+The app grows naturally as if it's just a by-product of our tests process.